Full Price 14.90 €

 This artwork is in continuous change, over a period of one hour a seasonal year of flowers blossoms and scatters.

-This artwork is in continuous change, neither a prerecorded animation nor on loop.
-The work is rendered in real time by a computer program.
+Neither a prerecorded animation nor on loop, the work is rendered in real time by a computer program.
 The interaction between the viewer and the installation causes continuous change in the artwork; previous visual states can never be replicated, and will never reoccur.

 The artwork influences other works and flowers scatter due to the influence of other works.